An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Tests after Cancer is Diagnosed

 PSA levels are monitored after treatments begin.
 Changes in the level can show if a treatment is working or if the cancer has come back.
 The American Cancer Society recommends monitoring PSA levels every 6 to 12 months for the first 5 years after treatment ends, and annually after that.
-Prostate cancer survivors should also have a digital rectal exam every year.

 Doctors also monitor how quickly PSA levels rise over time.
 This rate is called PSA velocity (PSAV).
 The PSAV may help determine when treatment should begin and which treatment should be used.
-A high rate of PSAV is considered to be 2 ng/mL a year.
+A high rate of PSAV is considered to be 2 ng/mL (2 mcg/L) a year.
 Research suggests that men with early-stage prostate cancer who have a slow PSAV are more likely to live longer than men with rapidly rising PSA levels.

 - Bone scans and x-rays may reveal whether the cancer has invaded the bones.
 To perform a bone scan, the doctor injects a low dose of a radioactive substance into the patient's vein, which accumulates in bones that have been damaged by cancer.
 A scanner then reveals how much of the radioactive material has accumulated.